-- Collaborators and Co-editors: List in alphabetical order all persons, including their current organizational affiliation, who are, or who have been, collaborators or co-authors with you on a research project, book or book article, report, abstract, or paper during the 48 months preceding the submission of this application.
-For publications or collaborations with more than ten authors or participants, only list those individuals in the core group with whom the Principal Investigator interacted on a regular basis while the research was being done.
+- Collaborators and Co-editors: List in alphabetical order all persons, including their first and last names and current organizational affiliation, who are, or who have been, collaborators or co-authors with you on a research project, book or book article, report, abstract, or paper during the 48 months preceding the submission of this application.
+For publications or collaborations with more than 10 authors or participants, only list those individuals in the core group with whom the Principal Investigator interacted on a regular basis while the research was being done.
 Also, list any individuals who are currently, or have been, co-editors with you on a special issue of a journal, compendium, or conference proceedings during the 24 months preceding the submission of this application.
-If there are no collaborators or co-editors to report, state "None." - Graduate and Postdoctoral Advisors and Advisees: List the names and current organizational affiliations of your graduate advisor(s) and principal postdoctoral sponsor(s).
+For each COI, include the source of the conflict (e.g., co-author, collaborator, co-editor, graduate student, advisor).
+If there are no collaborators or co-editors to report, state "None."
+The COI list may require additional pages beyond the three-page limit. - Graduate and Postdoctoral Advisors and Advisees: List the names and current organizational affiliations of your graduate advisor(s) and principal postdoctoral sponsor(s).
 Also, list the names and current organizational affiliations of your graduate students and postdoctoral associates.